Code-Institute-Submissions/martinez-studio/README.md

 # Martinez Photography

-This website is made as "Mockup website" for my friends who I would like to show how his website can look like.
 He is making photos from a long time, but dosent have a courge to do it as his business.
 This website shoud bring interested customer to buy from him, selected products and as well show spectrum of his ?

 ## UX

-My website is designed for professional photographer who wants to show his portfolio in a fancy way.
+My website is designed for professional photographer who wants to show a spetrum of his service.
-Being different than others and actually encourage potenial customers to choose him as their photographer on special occasion.
+He is aming rather to have premium service.
+For that reason I used colors that are no Being different than others and actually encourage potenial customers to choose him as their photographer on special occasion.

 Website is bright and easy to navigate.
 First thing that potential user will see will be a carousel banner with three main photos.